What is the role of a DPO?

 Cyber security awareness

-Finally, it’s essential to be vigilant when it comes to your equipment: secure it when it’s not in use, and opt for reliable, secure Wi-Fi connections.
-It is important to emphasize that these measures, while essential, do not constitute an exhaustive list of actions to be taken to guarantee optimum IT security.
+It is important to stress that these measures, while essential, do not constitute an exhaustive list of actions to be taken to guarantee optimum IT security.

 How do you become a DPO?